JohnY0920/labubu_pilot/README.md

 1. **Initialization**: The bot starts up and configures Chrome WebDriver
 2. **Authentication**: Logs into Pop Mart using provided credentials
-3. **Monitoring**: Continuously scans configured product URLs
+3. **Single Scan**: Checks each configured product URL once for availability
 4. **Detection**: When a product becomes available, the bot will:
    - ✅ Play an audio alert
-   - 📱 Send Discord notification (if configured)
    - 🌐 Keep the browser window open on the product page
    - 📝 Display purchase instructions
+   - ⏳ Wait for user to manually complete purchase

-5. **Manual Completion**: User completes the purchase manually for security
+5. **Manual Purchase**: User completes the purchase manually in the open browser

+> **Note**: The bot runs ONE cycle and stops.
+To continuously monitor, you need to run it multiple times or modify the code for continuous checking.

 ## 📊 Output & Logging

 - **Console Output**: Real-time status updates and progress information
 - **Log File**: Detailed logs written to `labubu_pilot.log`
-- **Discord Alerts**: Instant notifications when products are found
+- **Audio Alerts**: System sound notifications when products are found
-- **Audio Alerts**: System sound notifications for immediate attention
+- **Browser Window**: Stays open on available product page for manual purchase

 ## 🛡️ Anti-Detection Features